WordPress/gutenberg/packages/components/src/notice/README.md

 # Notice

-A notice is used to communicate a prominent message to the user.
+Use Notices to communicate prominent messages to the user.

 ![Notice component](https://make.wordpress.org/design/files/2019/03/Notice-Screenshot-alt.png)